 A clean picture will mean that a sharper picture can be scanned.

 You can do this by using a microfibre cloth.
 This type of cloth will help lift the dust off the photograph.

 You will want to be gentle though when handling the photograph.

 Before you start though make sure that your hands are clean and free of lotions and perfumes.

-You maybe thinking to yourself about wearing gloves.
+You may be thinking to yourself about wearing gloves.

-In fact you maybe doing more harm than good by wearing them!
+You may be doing more harm than good by wearing them!

 Let me explain.